ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/5-render-a-simple-3D-object-part-1.md

 To execute shaders on the GPU, you need to create all of these resources and set up this state.
 Creation of resources is relatively straightforward.

 {{% notice Note %}}
-Most WebGPU resources can not be changed after creation.
+Most WebGPU resources cannot be changed after creation.
 You can change their contents but not their size, usage, and format.

 If you want to change something create a new resource and destroy the old one.
 {{% /notice %}}